 Student tutoring is one of the most important aspects on protecting the interests of the students.
-The student tutor guides the new students to their new university and Rovaniemi, gives advice and tutors the students in studying along with different issues about student life.
-LYY is responsible of recruiting and appointing the tutors as well as organizing the training for the tutors, reporting and collecting feedback on tutoring.
+The student tutor guides the new students to their new university and Rovaniemi, gives advice and tutors the students in studying.
+LYY is responsible of recruiting and appointing the tutors as well as organizing the training for the tutors and reporting and collecting feedback on tutoring.
 Furthermore, LYY develops tutoring in cooperation with the university.
 There are also international tutors for exchange students and international degree students.

 STUDENT TUTORING Q & A